p-en-o-cw-2017/provided-testbed/readme.txt

 - Initial velocity: Will set the velocity of the drone, but only if no time has passed yet.
 - Use new Euler angles: Whether or not to use the Euler angles as defined here: https://github.com/p-en-o-cw-2017/p-en-o-cw-2017/blob/master/Autopilot_v2.datatypes This is recommended since this is the fixed version, this option is mainly provided for backward compatibility.
 - Camera height: Although this value is part of AutopilotConfig, you can't set it since it's already fully determined by the other three camera variables (this one was picked arbitrarily).
-- Show unit vectors: Show the drone's "active" vectors as unit vectors.
+- Show normalized vectors: Show the drone's "active" vectors as vectors of constant length (10m).
 This is useful since they have different dimensions and their "absolute" size (relative to their respective unit) is fairly meaningless.
+- Set path (in the "Cubes" tab): this calls the setPath method in the Autopilot interface with approximations of all cubes currently present in the world.
 - Add cube: adds a single cube at the specified coordinate ("Center X/Y/Z").
 - Generate cube: generates a specified amount of cubes at random positions (uniform distribution) within a specified radius around a specified coordinate ("Center X/Y/Z").
 If "Space out cubes" is on, cubes will only be generated at positions where they don't overlap and aren't within 4m of the drone (this is done by trail-and-error, if the generation fails too often it will be aborted and reported to the standard output stream).
 - Generate cubes in cylinder: Generates cubes as specified in M2.3 from the second assignment of the first semester.